gfgit/SimulatoreRelaisApparato/SHORTCUTS.md

 Press `Ctrl+R` on an active view, a file dialog will appear for chosing destination SVG file.

+## Edit dialog

+To remove an object from a field, delete text and press `Enter`.

 ## Editing modes

 ### Default